Nonasymptotic bounds on the estimation error of MCMC algorithms: Applicability in Bayesian inference and examples

-To compare with the results of \cite{eps_alpha} we aim at confidence estimation of the mean.
-First, we combine Theorem~\ref{th:BasicMSE} with Proposition~\ref{th: DriftBounds} and Proposition~\ref{pr: Compl} to upperbound the MSE of $\hat{\theta}_n$ and next we use the Chebyshev inequality.
-We derive the resulting minimal simulation length $n$ guaranteeing This is equivalent to finding minimal $n$ s.t.
-Note that for small values of $\alpha$ a median trick can be applied resulting in an exponentially tight bounds, see \cite{niemiro2009fixed, eps_alpha, latuszynski2011nonasymptotic} for details.
+Note that for small values of $\alpha$ a median trick can be applied resulting in an exponentially tight bounds, see \cite {niemiro2009fixed,eps_alpha,latuszynski2011nonasymptotic} for details.
 The value of $c$ is set to $0.5$ and the small set half width $d$ has been optimised numerically for each method yielding $d=1.6226$ for the bounds from \cite{eps_alpha} and $d= 1.7875$ for the results based on our Section~\ref{Sec:Geom}.
-The chain is initiated at $0,$ i.e. $\xi = \delta_0.$ Since in this setting the exact distribution of $\hat{\theta}_n$ can be computed analytically, both bounds are compared to reality, which is the exact true simulation effort required for the above confidence estimation.
+The chain is initiated at $0$, that is, $\xi= \delta_0.$ Since in this setting the exact distribution of $\hat{\theta}_n$ can be computed analytically, both bounds are compared to reality, which is the exact true simulation effort required for the above confidence estimation.

-As illustrated by Table 4, we obtain an improvement of $5$ orders of magnitude compared to \cite{eps_alpha} and remain less then $2$ orders of magnitude off the truth.
+As illustrated by Table \ref{tab4}, we obtain an improvement of $5$ orders of magnitude compared to \cite{eps_alpha} and remain less then $2$ orders of magnitude off the truth.